kitzeller/barbara/diary.md

     - ~~let people edit/open~~
     - ~~add databases~~
 - ~~Random number command~~
     - ~~Breed patterns~~
     - "An experiment on Pattern Breeding with Barbara"
 - ~~Add UI dark mode~~
 - Polar coordinate
     - Look at p5.js
 - Kaleidoscope
+- Add default values for when the expected number of arguments isn't given? (like the n-number of params for the group command)
-- SVG gui with pre-loaded SVGs and names for use within the editor
+- ~~SVG gui with pre-loaded SVGs and names for use within the editor~~
 - DAT.gui slider type thing in the input
 - ~~Change beginning and have repeated elements change too e.g. duplication w/ link~~
 - Map svg onto 3d babylon for quilt